 - Team activity logs — See who created or modified codes (for team plans)

-The best dashboards strike a balance between comprehensive data and usability.
+The best dashboards strike a balance between depth and usability.
 You should be able to get a quick health check at a glance, then drill down into specifics when needed.

 How SnapGlyph helps: The unified dashboard shows scan analytics alongside API usage metrics.
 Filter by date range, export reports, and monitor your account activity—all from one interface.